timjogorman/RicherEventDescription/guidelines.md

 EVENTS are marked as UNCertain when we can point to some explicit lexical or phrasal trigger that indicates some degree of uncertainty about the reality of the EVENT.
-Put differently, these EVENTs are presented with a sort of tacit claim that they're \textit{probably real (unlike hypotheticals, which are explicitly irrealis), but with a proviso from the author that they might be not be.
+Put differently, these EVENTs are presented with a sort of tacit claim that they're *probably* real (unlike hypotheticals, which are explicitly irrealis), but with a proviso from the author that they might be not be.
+Therefore:

-This also includes EVENTs that are mentioned with any sort of hedging.
-This hedging can be lexical ("seems", "likely", "suspicious", "possible", "consistent with", "claims"), or phrasal ("I suspect that...", "It would seem likely that...", "In all probability...").
-These EVENTs are strongly implied, but, for safety, liability, or due to lack of comprehensive evidence, are not stated as fact.
-As such, it is very important that these uncertain EVENTs be included in the timeline, but be marked so that they can be easily differentiated from known facts.
+> Only use UNCERTAIN/HEDGED when there is some explicit, local cue for that uncertainty within the document!

+By "local" we mean that you should not use utilize other mentions of the same event in order to  decide between UNCERTAIN or ACTUAL.
+You will be allowed to make events coreferential which vary between ACTUAL and UNCERTAIN modalities, precisely because this level of certainty might vary from mention to mention.

+Some good bits of evidence for using UNCERTAIN/HEDGED are lexical or phrasal cues ("seems", "likely", "suspicious", "possible", "consistent with"),  doubtful epistemic cues ("claims", "I suspect that...", "It would seem likely that...") and accusations and charges ("She faces five counts of ....", "He is accused of ..")

+Examples of good UNCERTAIN/HEDGED instances are therefore:

 - Radiation levels and seismic disturbances were measured which are consistent with nuclear **testing**.